alphagov/govuk-mongodb-content/README.md

 Check that you can see `content_items.bson` in the correct directory (i.e. the container can access your local volume specified above and the files therein).
 You can do so via the normal command lines operations such as `ls ...`

-If you followed the instructions so far, you should see `content_items.bson` listend under:
+If you followed the instructions so far, you should see `content_items.bson` listed under:

 ```
 ls data/db